Signal Formation in Various Detectors: Signal formation in a small-size detector

 We will prove a generalization of the Shockley-Ramo theorem ~\cite{ramo, shockley}.
 This generalization is similar to the one described in reference ~\cite{gatti}.
-The Shockley-Ramo theorem refers to signals induced on grounded conductors due to moving charges in the the space between the conductors.
-In the generalization, the conductors is not needed to be grounded, they may have different potentials and they are connected to external circuit (network).
+The Shockley-Ramo theorem refers to signals induced on grounded conductors due to moving charges in the space between the conductors.
+In the generalization, the conductors need not be grounded; they may have different potentials and they are connected to an external circuit (network).

-Let us consider the situation shown in Figure \ref{fig:mmsr-1}, there are $N$, internal, ideal conductors.
+Let us consider the situation shown in Figure \ref{fig:mmsr-1}, where there are $N$, internal, ideal conductors.
 The conductors are of finite extend.
 In addition, there is an external conductor $0$ surrounding all the internal conductors.
-This external conductor is held at a known reference potential which we assume to be zero.
-The external conductor can be considered to be extended, totaly or partially, to infinity.
+This external conductor is held at a known reference potential, which we assume to be zero.
+The external conductor can be considered to be extended, totally or partially, to infinity.

 We examine the case when the space between the conductors contains a linear dielectric material with permittivity (dielectric function) $\varepsilon (\bm{x}) =\varepsilon_\mathrm{r} (\bm{x}) \varepsilon_\mathrm{o}$, where $\varepsilon_\mathrm{r}$ is the relative permittivity and $\varepsilon_\mathrm{o}$ is the vacuum permittivity or electric constant.
 Thus, the dielectric material might not be homogeneous, on the other hand the dielectric function does not depend on frequency.